When you choose to work with us, you’re getting more – more income, more expertise, more commitment to you in your retirement.

 Additionally, he has written more than 150 articles for professional and academic journals.
 He is a frequent contributor to Journal of Financial Planning, Journal of Investing, Financial Analysts Journal, Journal of Portfolio Management, and Journal of Wealth Management.

 Our founders, William Meyer and Dr. William Reichenstein, are the most published on both tax-efficient withdrawal strategies and Social Security claiming strategies:

-- Coming Soon, Journal To Be Announced – “Medicare and Tax Planning for High Income Households,” Meyer and Reichenstein
+- Winter 2019, Journal of Wealth Management – “Medicare and Tax Planning for High Income Households”

 - Winter 2019, Journal of Retirement – “Optimizing Social Security Benefits is Still Complicated,” Meyer and Reichenstein